 Pro Tip: At JFK Terminal 4, the CBP officer scans the chip with a handheld universal reader, glances at the CDC receipt on my phone, and waves us through.
 Total time on my last re-entry was about four minutes.
 Have everything in one tab and one pocket — fumbling slows the line.

 Pro Tip: Screenshot the CDC high-risk list at cdc.gov/importation/dogs/high-risk-countries.html the morning you fly home.
-That screenshot is the cheapest insurance you’ll ever buy — if classification changes mid-trip, you have evidence of what the rules were when you booked.
+That screenshot is the cheapest insurance you’ll ever buy — if the classification changes mid-trip, you have evidence of what the rules were when you booked.

 Is Albania safe to visit with a dog?